 ‘Who was the first batsman to score a double century in an ODI?’

 It was a rainy Saturday and everybody on the planet was watching the World Cup when Dr Jodhi presented me with a lab coat with my name embroidered on the breast pocket.
-I had so much morphine in my blood I couldn’t keep my eyes open wide enough to make eye contact.
-I slumped against him, lay my head on his shoulder, thanked him.
+I had so much morphine in my blood I couldn’t make eye contact.
+I slumped against him like we were embracing, lay my head on his shoulder, thanked him.

-‘Sorry, Dr Jodhi.
+‘Sorry, Dadu.
 Just trying to keep up with you.’

 He patted my shoulder.
 ‘You need to rest for the First Eleven this Saturday, no?
-We take Canterbury District Health Board and we FUCK THEM!’
+We take Canterbury District Health Board and we KEEL DEM!’
 We hugged and laughed.
 ‘Be good to yourself, my boy.
 Unwind.’

-Last night Mya had unscrewed the hot lightbulb of the bedside lamp with the delicate methodical fingers of someone who could steer an endoscope without hitting the sides of the oesophagus.
-She’d put a red lightbulb in the lamp, shot me up with 20 milligrams of Propofol and pulled me into some red, sweaty swamp I didn’t come out of for days.
+Last night Mya had put a red lightbulb in the bedside lamp, shot me up with 20 milligrams of Propofol and pulled me into some red, sweaty swamp I didn’t come out of for days.

 ‘I am unwinding, Doc.
 I promise.’